tiagoskaterock/PHPUnitCourse/README.md

 The project is strictly for academic purposes, serving as a reference for improving testing skills and applying best practices in PHP development.

 Feel free to explore the test examples, run them locally, and adapt the exercises for your own learning.

+To execute the tests:

+`phpunit <nameOfTheTestClass>;`

+Be sure you have PHP and PHPUnit installed.